DePaul University Division of Mission and Ministry > Programming & Services > Faculty & Staff Programming > Mission Ambassadors

 (d) Commitment to the DePaul Community.

-3. After completing your statement of intent, you will be contacted by a DMM FASE staff member to arrange for an individual conversation to discuss your hopes and goals for participation in the program.
+3. After completing your statement of intent, you will be contacted by a DMM FASE staff member to clarify your hopes and goals for participation in the program.

 4. Plan to participate in quarterly Mission Ambassador meetings.